nikodeb/SUE-PBR/README.md

 Both baselines were evaluated with MovieLens-1M on 100 negative items samples by popularity (_Pop_).
 <img src="Images/Diagrams/Results1.PNG" width="667"/>

 To compare against other models, we used the results reported in other papers.
-For fairness and consistency, we first had to also evaluate our model on negative items sampled uniformly.
+For fairness and consistency, we first had to also evaluate our model on negative items sampled uniformly (_Uni_).

 <img src="Images/Diagrams/Results2.PNG" width="709"/>